-Josh Thompson begins his fifth season as the head coach for the Tornado women's basketball team.
-He has led King to three straight Conference Carolinas Tournament appearances and their first Conference Carolinas Tournament win in 2013-14.
+Josh Thompson begins his sixth season leading the women's basketball program.
+He has led King to four straight Conference Carolinas Tournament appearances and their first Conference Carolinas Tournament win in 2013-14.
 In 2014-15 he guided King to their first 20-win season since becoming NCAA Division II members and their first 20-win season since 2007-08.

 Under Thompson's tutelage, the Tornado won nine straight contests in the middle of the season and finished second in the Conference Carolinas standings behind Limestone who advanced all the way to the NCAA Tournament Final Four.
 King posted a league mark of 15-7 earning the second seed in the Conference Carolinas Tournament and ended the year with a 20-9 overall record after falling in the conference tournament quarterfinals to Mount Olive.
 The Tornado only allowed two teams to score more than 70 points in their defense and King led all of NCAA Division II in personal fouls per game, only committing 12.6 per contest.